in-async/AdColony-Android-SDK-wiki-ja/API-Details.md

 static public String getDeviceID()
 ```
 **Discussion**
 While an appropriate ID is generated automatically when the app is installed, you can also use [setDeviceID](API-Details#setdeviceid-string-id-) to set an ID of your choosing.
-In either case, make sure that the device ID you use to contact the virtual currency server with is the same device ID that AdColony is using.

 ---
 ####getCustomID()####